 - What languages are used?
 Are there special classes for student needing German tutoring?

 - What are the school terms, holiday periods and school hours?
 These won’t necessarily coincide with those of state schools.

 - What does the curriculum include?
 What examinations are set?

-Before making a final choice, it’s important to visit the schools on your shortlist during term time and talk to teachers and student.
-After enrolling your child(ren), make sure you communicate with them, talk to teachers, ensure you keep an eye on progress and listen to comments and complaints.
+Before making a final choice, it’s important to visit the schools on your shortlist during term time and talk to teachers and parents.
+After enrolling your child(ren), make sure you communicate with them, talk to their teachers, ensure you keep an eye on progress and listen to comments and complaints.
 Going to school in a foreign environment can be a tough experience for kids, so give them all the support you can.